DHTMLX/docs-suite/docs/form/api/toggle/api_toggle_properties.md

 - `css` - (optional) adds style classes to a control
 - `height` - (optional) the height of a control, *"content"* by default
 - `width` - (optional) the width of a control, *"content"* by default
-- `padding` - (optional) sets padding between a cell and a border of a Toggle control, *"8px"* by default
+- `padding` - (optional) sets padding between a cell and a border of a Toggle control

 ### Example